-All of these books will have a key influence on your Spanish learning journey.
+There are several types of books that will have a key influence on beginning and advancing in your Spanish learning journey.

 We’ve highlighted a few of the best titles from each of these categories that have proved themselves highly valuable for Spanish learners.

 Barron’s Foreign Language Guides are standard in anyone’s language library and there’s a good reason why.
-Christopher and Theodore Kendris wrote four books which cover all the basics.
-In this series, there’s a book that focuses on vocabulary, another for verbs and a third for grammar.
+In this series, there is a book that focuses on vocabulary, another for verbs, and a third for grammar.
 If you’ve got these books at your disposal, you’ll find answers to all your Spanish speaking questions.
 Most of these books even come with MP3s or CDs so that you can hear and read the text.

-These reference books will help you improve your Spanish whether you’re just starting your language journey or whether you’re looking to brush up.
+These reference books will help you improve your Spanish whether you’re just beginning your language journey or whether you’re looking to brush up.

 First things first, vocabulary.
 It’s going to be hard to communicate with anyone if you don’t have a basic vocabulary.

-I love learning vocabulary, it’s actually my personal favorite thing to study.
-Vocabulary is tangible, you can see and feel the words you’re learning around you in your daily life.
+Vocabulary is tangible: you can see and feel the words you’re learning around you in your daily life.

-Now that you have mastered your basic vocabulary, you will need to some verbs.
+Now that you have mastered your basic vocabulary, you’ll need to work on your Spanish verbs.
 This book will introduce you to all the most commonly-encountered verbs in the Spanish language.

 They’re all the verbs you’ll need to hold 99.9% of Spanish conversations, conjugated in all of the Spanish languages 15 moods and tenses.

-This book goes into all of the nitty-gritty details without being too overwhelming.
-The introduction alone is dedicated to explaining the different tenses and when it’s appropriate to use them.
+The introduction is dedicated to explaining the different tenses and when it’s appropriate to use them.
 Then the book segues seamlessly into teaching you different verbs in each of these tenses.

 Last but not least, the daunting monster: grammar.

 No two languages have the exact same grammar.
 Of course, there are parallels in similar languages like French and Spanish, but there are still differences.
-When I learned Spanish I remember thinking, “why would you say casa blanca instead of blanca casa?”
 Grammar doesn’t have to be so intimidating and this book proves it.

 Practice makes perfect, right?
 That’s why your elementary school teachers made you spell out new words fifty times.
 It’s the same reason why your high school teachers assigned 100+ algebra problems for homework.
 The same applies when learning a language.